Rae Dunn Collectors are SO upset that I found lead in these pieces that…

 Click here or scroll down to watch the video about this mug that we originally posted on Facebook! (& to read the more than 600 comments!!!)

-The testing on these pieces was done with an XRF instrument (specifically a Niton XL3T).
+The testing on these pieces and reported here on this blog was done with an XRF instrument (specifically a Niton XL3T).
 This is the very same state-of-the-art scientific instrument used by the Consumer Product Safety Commission (CPSC) to determine the presence of lead (and related regulatory compliance) for toys and other items “intended for children”.

 In case you are new to my site: As the mother of lead poisoned children who has personally seen the impacts of lead on her family and who lives with those impacts every single day (my 13 year old son has a brain injury from being lead poisoned as a baby), it is my opinion that the regulatory standards should be changed.